MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

      ![Too many computers activated message](images/e01c8a45-1814-4bfe-bb7e-c0176f393031.png)

 - **Single sign-on recommended** The use of single sign-on (SSO) is recommended to reduce how often users are prompted to sign in for activation.
 With single sign-on configured, Office is activated using the user credentials that the user provides to sign in to Windows, as long as the user has been assigned a license for Office 365 ProPlus.
-For more information, see[Understanding Office 365 identity and Azure Active Directory](http://technet.microsoft.com/library/06a189e7-5ec6-4af2-94bf-a22ea225a7a9%28Office.14%29.aspx).
+For more information, see [Understanding Office 365 identity and Azure Active Directory](https://support.office.com/article/06a189e7-5ec6-4af2-94bf-a22ea225a7a9).

     If you don't use single sign-on, you should consider using roaming profiles and include the following two folders as part of the roaming profile: